Schema markup: An SEO guide to understanding structured data

 Writing and promoting fake reviews has always been a frowned-upon practice, both for SEO and ethical reasons.

-However, as Google gets more advanced, it has the increased ability to detect when fake reviews are being marketed up.
+As Google gets more advanced, it has the increased ability to detect when fake reviews are being marked up.
 It can detect the IP of the user leaving a review, making it much more aware of when reviews are spam.
 It may even decrease the rank of your website if it finds illegitimate reviews.

 Fixing these issues doesn’t have to be complicated, though.
 There are multiple options for testing your structured data to ensure that it functions according to Google’s best practices.